 Biological life: Organisms with self-sustaining chemistry.

 Human life: Existence of a mind or soul.
 The formation of a human life is gradual during development.
-The end of a human life is also frequently gradual, declining in old age and with disease.
+The end of a human life is poorly defined, frequently including mental decline in old age and a death process that takes days.

 Cellular life: Cells frequently outlive a dead organism by a few hours.

 Viability: This refers to the ability of living cells to recover spontaneously.
 This could never happen in cryonics because viability is always lost long before the final cooling takes place.
 Cryonics should not be confused with Suspended Animation.

 Dead vs. Alive: This is a frequently-encountered fallacy of false dichotomy.
 While we do use both of these words in the standard sense, we also recognize that reality is more complex and that there are more states than this; there are gray areas that these two words do not fully capture.
 Also, neither of these states is necessarily permanent.
 People have frequently been considered dead, only to later be revived.

 We refer to a body or brain that we are trying to preserve as a patient.
 This is not done in an effort to mislead.
 We are not claiming that the patient is alive or undergoing medical care.
 We use this word because it has utility and because, after decades, we have still not found any other word that works better.
 It correctly emphasizes that we are still actively engaged in preservation.

 Merriam-Webster definition 1: head.
 This is a valid, if somewhat obscure, definition.
 It is a respectful dispassionate clinical term for an isolated head.
 Sometimes, the short version, ceph, is used.